DataDog/hiring-engineers/answers.md

 If the datadog user passes authentication to the mongodb instance, the terminal will echo `datadog user - OK`

-Lastly, I configured Datadog Agent to connect to connect to the mongodb instance.
+Lastly, I configured the Datadog Agent to connect to the mongodb instance.

 Edit the config file at datadog-agent/conf.d/mongo.d/mongo.yaml (Agent v6).
 I also added some custom tags.